Diego999/py-rouge/README.md

 - The official ROUGE perl script use resampling strategy to compute the average with confidence intervals.
 Therefore, we might have a difference `<3e-5` for ROUGE-L as well as ROUGE-W and `<4e-5` for ROUGE-N.
 - Finally, ROUGE-1.5.5. has a bug: should have $tmpTextLen += $sLen at line 2101.
 Here, the last sentence, $limitBytes is taken instead of $limitBytes-$tmpTextLen (as $tmpTextLen is never updated with bytes length limit).
 It has been fixed in this code.
 This bug does not have a consequence for the default evaluation `-b 665`.

+In case of doubts, please see all the implemented tests to compare outputs between the official ROUGE-1.5.5 and this script.

 # Issues/Pull Requests/Feedbacks
 Don't hesitate to contact for any feedback or create issues/pull requests (especially if you want to rewrite the stemmer implemented in ROUGE-1.5.5 in python ;)).